SilviaSaverino/readersangle-Front-end/README.md

   - 2. let users follow/unfollow a post so to stay engaged with the post discussion.

 ## Agile development:
+I adopted an agile development approach to keep track of my progress effectively.
+GitHub issues and projects played a crucial role in documenting and organizing the development process.

+For each user story, I created a GitHub issue and applied appropriate labels to categorize them.
+These user stories represented specific features or functionalities that needed to be implemented.
+To manage the overall backlog, I created a GitHub milestone to gather all the user stories initially.

+To ensure a structured development process, I divided my work into iterations, each lasting for around 7 working days.
+However, the actual duration of each iteration varied as I needed to accommodate my work and other commitments.

+To visualize and organize my tasks, I created a separate GitHub project board for each iteration.
+As I started working on an iteration, I moved the relevant user stories from the product backlog into the project board associated with that specific iteration.

+To track my progress effectively, I utilized a project kanban board within GitHub.
+This board allowed me to visualize the status of each user story.
+I moved them between columns like 'Todo', 'In Progress', and 'Done' based on their current stage of completion.

+By adopting these agile development practices and utilizing GitHub issues, projects, and kanban boards, I could manage my work efficiently.
+This approach helped me stay organized, prioritize tasks, and ensure timely completion.

 # Sprints, Epics and User Stories: